 Brent’s Club was created in 2013 in partnership with the Brent Shapiro Foundation for Alcohol and Drug Awareness.
-Brent’s Club is a substance abuse prevention and education program offered to members ages 10-17.
+Brent’s Club is a substance abuse prevention and education program offered to members in grades 6th-12th.
 The various components which make up Brent’s Club focus intervening early in a members’ development to strengthen protective factors against substance abuse and have been integrated into various areas which include weekly meetings, oral fluid drug testing, community service, and incentives.
 The ultimate goal of Brent’s Club is to support the development of healthy, productive, and substance-free youth.

 Brent’s Club weekly meetings are held once a week, typically on Fridays, and cover a range of topics.
 Every meeting focuses heavily either on alcohol and drug prevention, academic success, career exploration, or a combination of these.